lorig135/docsstyleguide/User Actions.md

 - Adjective: The connection is cut.

 ## Delete
-Delete the files.
+- Verb: Delete the files.

 ## Deselect
-Deselect the radio button.
+- Verb: Deselect the radio button.

 ## Display
-Display the answers.
+- Verb: Display the answers.

 ## Double-click
 Double-click the setup file to launch the installation wizard.